PacktPublishing/Vue.js-3.0-Cookbook/chapter-09/9.12/README.md

-# 9.12 - Creating the Messages page
+# 9.12 - Creating the Messages page of your application

 A Quasar Framework App